 iRhythm did a limited launch of its Zio Monitor in 2023, a wearable biosensor and digital platform that is 72% smaller and 62% lighter, greatly increasing the patient's comfort.
 The initial sales performance has been strong, and a US commercial launch is expected by the end of 2023.

-The company is also currently evaluating the potential of a smartwatch offering, planning to launch clinical studies in 2024.
+The company is also currently evaluating the potential of a smartwatch offering and is planning to launch clinical studies in 2024.

 iRhythm has grown to become dominant in its ECG monitoring field through superior technology and design, including in user interface.
-It has large space to keep growing this market through international expansion and deepening its penetration of the US market.
-It can also expand its TAM by targeting patients not yet diagnosed, but suspected of cardiac arrhythmia.
+It has a large space to keep growing this market through international expansion and deepening its US market penetration.
+It can also expand its TAM by targeting patients not yet diagnosed but suspected of cardiac arrhythmia.

-Altogether, this makes iRhythm a growth company in the health wearable industry, with a focus on expansion over immediate profitability.
+Altogether, this makes iRhythm a growth company in the health wearable industry, focusing on expansion over immediate profitability.

 Biotricity's product line is focused on real-time recording of cardiac data.
-This includes ECG monitoring and home monitoring, as well as a remote patient consultation platform, and cardiac disease management software.
+This includes ECG and home monitoring, a remote patient consultation platform , and cardiac disease management software.
 Each of those has a massive TAM, with more than $43B in total.

-Biotricity is remarkably ambitious, looking to build not only a cardiac monitoring wearable company, but a full clinical ecosystem integrating the collected data into a software solution.
-By doing so, it would be able to help physicians and nurses to deliver better healthcare, including through telemedicine.
+Biotricity is remarkably ambitious, looking to build a cardiac monitoring wearable company and a full clinical ecosystem integrating the collected data into a software solution.
+By doing so, it would help physicians and nurses deliver better healthcare, including through telemedicine.

-This makes it a startup stock, and investors in Biotricity will want to closely monitor the momentum of the company, as well as its burn rate and cash available.
+This makes it a startup stock, and investors in Biotricity will want to closely monitor the company's momentum, burn rate, and cash available.

 In Q2 2023, the company had grown revenues by 50% year-to-year, to $3M, but also registered a net loss greater than its revenues.
-It is very likely to need fresh cash in this phase of quick growth, so shareholders should expect some level of dilution moving forward.
+It will likely need fresh cash in this phase of quick growth, so shareholders should expect some level of dilution moving forward.